Join Our Mailing List

 For more than 30 years Mike Heck has fished Pennsylvania’s Cumberland Valley, learning the art of fly fishing on some of the hardest and most famous spring creeks in the country.
 With a degree in forestry from Penn State University, professional trout guide Heck understands the complex interaction of foliage, insect, and stream.
 He is the author of Spring Creek Strategies, the co-author of Tying Dry Flies and Keystone Fly Fishing, and has had articles published in Fly FishermanAmerican Angler, and Fish and Fly magazines.
 Heck has also appeared on Road Trip USA, a Discovery channel television show that aired across Europe.
 He is an innovative fly tyer, with several patterns credited to his name.
 His signature fly patterns are used worldwide and when not tying Heck guides on the Falling Springs, Big Spring, Letort, Yellow Breeches and other great trout streams in south central Pennsylvania.

 Cilla Johnson has been fishing since she was 15 years old.
 Based in Northern Virginia, she can be found with her husband and children, at her job as a federal business development manager--or fishing.
 She supports our troops through organizations Bravo Zulu Outdoors and Heroes on the Water, and supports women in the outdoors through the Women’s Fishing Federation.
 A serious kayak angler, Johnson is a Pan-American Bass Kayak gold and silver medalist for Team USA; competes in her local kayak tournament clubs Northern Virginia Kayak Bass Anglers (NVKBA) and Mid-Atlantic Kayak Bass Fishing (MAKBF); and competes nationally with the Hobie Bass Open Series and Kayak Bass Fishing (KBF).
 Her many industry sponsors include Dugout Bait & Tackle, Jackson Kayaks, YakAttack, and Torqeedo.
-The 2024 Virginia Fly & Wine is delighted to welcome back Cilla Johnson, who will teach Beyond the Cast Women's Fly Fishing Symposium participants everything they need to know about fishing from a kayak!
+The 2025 Virginia Fly & Wine is delighted to welcome back Cilla Johnson, who will teach the public everything they need to know about fishing from a kayak!

 His father introduced Steve Maldonado of Evergreen, Colorado, to the outdoors as a child, and he has been fishing ever since.
 He is an Umpqua Signature Fly Designer with numerous patterns to his credit, including Maldo’s Trico, Maldo’s PMD Emerger, and Maldonado’s Jungle Junkie.
 He is also a pro staffer with Semperfli, Regal Vise, Scientific Anglers, Ahrex Hooks, and Solarez.
 A huge saltwater angling fan, Maldonado has fished all over the United States as well as Belize, Brazil, Argentina, Chile, Mexico, and Canada.
 He is passionate about fly fishing and fly tying and teaching others to match the hatch and learn to tie flies.

-This is Steve's first visit to the Virginia Fly Fishing & Wine Festival, and we are simply delighted to have him at this year's event.
+This is Steve's third visit to the Virginia Fly Fishing & Wine Festival, and we are simply delighted to have him at this year's event.
 Be sure to visit with Steve as he teaches our attendees how to tie streamers for big trout and other predator species!

 Wayne McGee‘s lifelong dream has been to run a world-class fishing operation on a prolific river system in Alaska’s Bristol Bay.
 Luckily for his many clients, McGee’s dream came true!
 For the past 18 years, McGee has fished across Alaska–including his “home water,” the Alagnak River, where you’ll find his Alaska Trophy Adventures Lodge.
 McGee doesn’t limit his fishing to Alaska, though: he has pursued everything from tigerfish and Nile perch in the Congo and Nile Rivers of Africa, to Atlantic salmon and sea trout in Norway and Scotland.
 In a former life McGee owned a charter boat company based in Senegal, West Africa, where he chased blue marlin, tuna, and sailfish.
 Today his heart is firmly fixed in Alaska’s Bristol Bay and the wild Alagnak River–and he’s eager to share the region’s beauty and bounty with you!